 While the industry visualises that the adoption of EVs as shared transport are slated to leapfrog, there is no telling how the market for EVs in the personal vehicles space would evolve, says SMEV.

-“But the slew of luxury EV launches slated ahead is a signal that EVs in the personal mobility space have managed to grab the country’s attention, and that the market is finally taking shape,” an industry source told ATF, requesting anonymity since he is not a spokesperson.
+“But the slew of luxury EV launches slated ahead is a signal that EVs in the personal mobility space have managed to grab the country’s attention, and that the market is finally taking shape,” said an industry source, who requested anonymity as he is not a spokesperson.

 “As more and more companies start launching personal transportation EVs across the price range, widespread electrification of cars is but inevitable,” he added.